 We as humans are hard wired to resist change, even if it is for the better.
 Our oldest parts of the brain, the limbic system, resists change, because it brings uncertainty and that could be dangerous.
 Consciously we do want to change, yet there is resistance that is really hard to come by.
 So we self-sabotage, procrastinate or encounter other challenges that keep us from moving forward.

 Tapping comes in handy here, because it does not only relax your body.
-By doing so, it affects this limbic system in a way that reduces the output of stress hormones like cortisol and others.
+It also affects the limbic system in a way that reduces the output of stress hormones like cortisol and others.
 If the limbic system is at ease, the conscious parts of the brain have more capacities to come up with solutions, new strategies and creativity.

 So, if you feel stuck in your process it's be a good idea to give tapping a try.
 It's especially a good idea to work with a practitioner, as he or she can help you navigate through the process but also helps you stay on track and keep distractions at bay.